JoePlant/Freemind-to-Bootstrap/doc/Input.md

 		* true : the input is marked up to persist the values
 		* false : the input with
 * @key - how to select the node
-* @class : the CSS class for the input element
+* @class - the CSS class for the input element
+* @placeholder - standard html placeholder input

 **Examples:**
 ```